CryptoBloks/crosslink-audit/README.md

 npm install

-# To run in test mode
+# To run

-node crosslink-audit-btc.js test 50
+you can run the script in these ways:

-Change the number to the number of addresses you want to audit.
+Full mode: node crosslink-audit-btc.js

-# To run in full mode
+Test mode with specific quantity: node crosslink-audit-btc.js 25 (processes first 25 addresses)

-node crosslink-audit-btc.js
+Test mode with different quantity: node crosslink-audit-btc.js 100 (processes first 100 addresses) If you provide an invalid number (0, negative, or non-numeric), it will run in full mode.